-- be late or absent from work

-- change jobs frequently

-- be less productive
+- change jobs frequently - be less productive

-- be involved in a workplace accident - file a workers' compensation claim
+• file a workers' compensation claim

 People who are misusing alcohol or other drugs can also have a negative effect on the morale and safety of their co-workers.
 When employers address substance abuse and provide supports to their employees, they have a healthier and more productive workforce.